 SCI requires emergency medical attention on the scene of the accident or injury.
-This is accomplished by immobilizing the head and neck areas to prevent the child from moving.
-This may be very difficult since the child, parents, or bystanders may be very frightened after the traumatic incident.
+This is accomplished by immobilizing the head and neck areas to prevent the patient from moving.
+This may be very difficult since the victim and/or bystanders may be very frightened after the traumatic incident.

-There is no cure to repair a damaged or bruised spinal cord.
+There is currently no way to repair a damaged or bruised spinal cord, though researchers are actively seeking means of stimulating spinal cord regeneration.
 The severity of the SCI and the location determines if the SCI is mild, severe, or fatal.

 Surgery is sometimes necessary to evaluate the injured cord, stabilize fractured back bones, decompress (or release) the pressure from the injured area, and to manage any other injuries that may have been a result of the accident.
-Treatment is individualized depending on the extent of the condition and the presence of other injuries in the child.
+Treatment is individualized, depending on the extent of the condition and the presence of other injuries.